Chris Sutton: Chelsea (1999–2000)

 Sutton was sold to Chelsea for £10 million after Blackburn's relegation.
-His time at Stamford Bridge proved an unhappy one, as he struggled both to live up to the price tag and to adapt to Chelsea's style of play, scoring just one league goal in a 5–0 win against Manchester United in 28 appearances, and three goals in total, the other two coming against Skonto Riga in a Champions League qualifier, and Hull City in the FA Cup.
-He failed to even make the bench for the club's FA Cup Final win against Aston Villa, and was sold to Scottish Premier League side Celtic for £6 million in the summer of 2000.
+His time at Stamford Bridge proved an unhappy one, as he struggled both to live up to the price tag and to adapt to Chelsea's style of play, scoring just one league goal; in the 5–0 win against Manchester United in 28 appearances, and 3 goals in total, the other 2 coming from one goal against Skonto Riga in a Champions League qualifier, and one against Hull City in the FA Cup.
+He failed to even make the bench for the club's FA Cup Final win against Aston Villa.
+In July 2000, he was sold to Scottish Premier League side Celtic for £6 million.

 Celtic (2000–2006)

-After his disappointing season at Chelsea, Sutton quickly regained his goal-scoring form at Celtic.
-Sutton scored the winner on his league debut in a 2–1 win against Dundee United in July 2000, but was then sent off in his second appearance against Motherwell.
+Sutton regained his goal-scoring form at Celtic.
+He scored the winner on his league debut in a 2–1 win against Dundee United in July 2000, but was then sent off in his second appearance against Motherwell.
 Sutton endeared himself to Celtic fans four weeks later in his first Old Firm match against Rangers – scoring the first and last goals in a dramatic 6–2 victory for Celtic.
 Sutton went on to form a prolific partnership with Swede Henrik Larsson.